sagemath/trac_to_gh/Issue 6294.md

 # Issue 6294: lisp command in sage is now totally broken (because of ecl switch)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6294

 Original creator: was